CrossRef/event-data-user-guide/event-data-manual.md

 When a Relation is deleted, it will be because of a particular Deposit which included an instruction to delete it.
 All Deposit events are retained in the Deposit API and log, so no information is lost.
 If you are interested in, for example, Wikipedia deletions, can find every addition and deletion of a reference in the Deposits.

-## Using the API

-The API is available via HTTP.
-You can try it out in your browser or easily integrate it with your software.
-If you're using Chrome, we suggest you use JSONView (available for [Chrome](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) and [Firefox](https://addons.mozilla.org/en-us/firefox/addon/jsonview/)) to make it easier to read the output.

 TODO

 - deposits API URL